 Different Types of Personal Trainers!

 No two people are exactly the same, and neither are any two trainers.
-However, we have done the hard work of grouping trainers into a few categories so you can have a good idea of what is out there when you are trying to find the best trainer for your fitness journey or trying to become a trainer yourself, here are some tips.
+We have done the hard work of grouping trainers into a few categories.
+So whether you are trying to find the best trainer for your fitness journey or trying to become a trainer yourself, here are some tips.

 We’re covering the largest portion of trainers with this first category.
 Most people want to change the look of their body, so most trainers are helping people do just that.
 They usually prescribe calorie-cutting diets and increase cardio and workouts for a period of time to bring about this change.